‘Tis the season for spooky parties and trick-or-treating, and these Halloween hacks are just what you need to get through the weeks ahead!

 We have kept pretty much every Halloween costume my daughter has ever had, storing it in a DIY dress up trunk, like this one from DIY Art Mom, reusing and playing with them throughout the year.

 I like to switch up our decorations, and that’s half the reason why we make so many DIY Halloween decorations for our house!
-I can style them however I want, and I usually try to keep reuse in mind for other holidays, when I can!
+I usually try to keep reuse in mind for other holidays, when I can!
 One of the easiest ways to reuse Halloween decorations, is to convert some of them (such as pumpkins and eaves, etc.) into generic fall and Thanksgiving decor.

 More Halloween Fun